byrd-laif/soilMakers/readme.md

 **Today’s young Generation are being handed the biggest challenge of all; saving biodiversity the living 'Quality of Life' on this planet.
 The indiscriminate use of the earth's resources, at a rate faster than the earth can regenerate, leave the next generation with shrinking reserves.**

 **Not addressing immediate needs is an insult to the young.
-WoMan must Act on the environMental realities they face.**
+People with passion, purpose and practical skills WoMan must Act on the environMental realities they face.**
 ...